pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 ### Clang-tidy

-To run clang-tidy on the project, first install `clang-tidy`, then use CMake to generate a compile commands database for a Clang build type (with the appropriate toolchain path, as usual), and then run the `clang-tidy-all.sh` script:
+To run clang-tidy on the firmware, first install `clang-tidy`, then use CMake to generate a compile commands database for the Clang build type (with the appropriate toolchain path, as usual), and then run the `clang-tidy-all.sh` script:
 ```
 ./cmake.sh Clang $TOOLCHAIN_PATH  # run from the firmware/ventilator-controller-stm32 directory
-./clang-tidy-all.sh
+./clang-tidy-all.sh Clang
 ```
 Note that this script will delete and rebuild the `cmake-build-debug` directory if it already exists, and then it will run clang-tidy to report all warnings.